01011010101/OW2-Superbots/README.md

 - Medium Armor: 50% Armor.
   ##### Tip:
   - Shatter and Frostburn apply to any enemy frozen from any source.
 For example, if Hanzo freezes an enemy with his arrows, then they will take damage over time and shatter upon death.
 All extra damage is awarded to Mei.
-  - Cryonic Blast gives you the option to use Ice Block as an offensive as well as defensive.
+  - Cryonic Blast gives you the option to use Ice Block as an offensive in addition to it being a defensive.

 #### MERCY
 - Angelic Presence: 15m AoE Passive Healing 7% HP/sec.